beaker-project/beaker-project.org/dev/proposals/enhanced-user-groups.rst

   systems (at least the set of authorized SSH keys and potentially the root password) will no longer match the nominated group.
 It may make more sense to allow additional groups to be granted edit access on the job.

+* Updating the job matrix to allow limiting it to jobs submitted on behalf of a particular group.
+This would only be useful if irrelevant jobs were being submitted with relevant whiteboard settings, and there's a straightforward usage policy based workaround (making the whiteboard entries used with the job matrix more specific).